byterubpay/byterub-site/_posts/2018-10-13-logs-for-the-Community-meeting-held-on-2018-10-13.md

 **\<rehrar>** so let's move along
 **\<rehrar>** 6.
 Open ideas time
 **\<rehrar>** It’s open ideas time!
 Feel free to propose your ideas to this discussion group, and feel free to comment on others’ ideas.
 If you disagree with the idea, please reply with constructive criticism.
 Thank you!
-**\<rehrar>** Ideas are as scarce as FFS funding XMR.
+**\<rehrar>** Ideas are as scarce as FFS funding BTR.
 Ba dum tsh
 **\<rehrar>** Too soon?
 **\<el00ruobuob_[m]>** I'm having mail notification issue on repo.getbyterub.org.
 Are you guys seeing it too?
 **\<rehrar>** Alright.
 7. Confirm next meeting date/time
 **\<rehrar>** The next community meeting will be two weeks from today on 27 October at 17:00 UTC.
-When in doubt, use the calendar: https://xmr.ncrypt.sh/index.php/apps/calendar/p/8dP6z6XQDnkPREo4/ByteRub-Meetings
+When in doubt, use the calendar: https://btr.ncrypt.sh/index.php/apps/calendar/p/8dP6z6XQDnkPREo4/ByteRub-Meetings
 **\<rehrar>** (no el00ruobuob_[m], we'll get to the bottom of it)
 **\<rehrar>** The next Coffee Chat will be on the 20 October at 16:00 UTC.
 Right after the protocol upgrade :)
 **\<rehrar>** 8.
 Conclusion